-Integrating Moral Principles & Critical Thinking
+Integrating Ethics and Critical Thinking

-Honors Scholars is a select group of students who seek a community of learners that tries to wrestle with the meaning of life and sees reading, listening, and discussion as the best avenue for achieving that purpose.
+Honors Scholars is a select group of intellectually ambitious students who seek a community of learners that tries to wrestle with the meaning of life and sees reading, listening, and discussion as the best avenue for achieving that purpose.

 The central focus of this nonresidential community is to struggle with the interaction between ethics and rationality in shaping our lives and society.
 Honors Scholars provides students with a wide array of learning opportunities not ordinarily available to undergraduate students in American universities.
 Honors Scholars seek training in listening, critical thinking, writing, and speaking skills that go beyond what is sought in the ordinary curriculum.
 Book, film, theatre, and music discussions play a central role in the life of the community.
 In addition, there are multiple travel experiences to New York, Toronto, Washington DC, and Chicago for theatre and academic conferences.
 In addition to enhanced academic experiences, Honors Scholars benefit from a strong sense of community and close interaction with peers and faculty.
 The community provides a supportive framework for students curious about diverse cultures, perspectives, ideas, and areas of knowledge.

 Sixteen Honors Scholars have recently published research articles in professional journals.
 The encouragement of effective communication and research skills in Honors Scholars results each year in members of our community being admitted to highly prestigious graduate programs, winning multiple awards and scholarships, and graduating from college with the kind of training that inspires them to continue developing long after graduation.

 - Fall, 2018: Voluntary participation in Intercollegiate Mediation Competitions in Dallas, Atlanta and Des Moines.
 6 of the 35 National Intercollegiate All-American Mediators are members of Honors Scholars.
 Dr. Browne is the coach.